Suh0161/NVD-v2.0/README.md

 3. Test on Windows 10/11
 4. Submit a pull request

-## 📄 License
+## 📄 Usage Rights

+This tool is freely available for personal use!
+For commercial use, businesses must contact NVD for licensing terms.

+**Personal Use:** ✅ Free to use, modify, and share
+**Commercial Use:** 📧 Contact nvdyvette@gmail.com for licensing

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## 🙏 Acknowledgments